10 Team Building Activities for Remote Teams that Actually Work in 2026

 3. Virtual Trivia Nights

-Skip if... your team members are not fans of trivia or competitive games.
+Skip if: Your team is not interested in trivia or competitive games.

 Group Size: 5-15 participants